NastiaPlaskonis/Proposed_Solution_to_Thesis_Financial_Determinants_of_Credit_Access/README.md

 ---

+## ABSTRACT

+A profitable corporate sector generates tax revenues that underpin public finances, including defence spending, which has become critical during the full-scale invasion.
+To remain profitable and grow, firms need to invest in equipment, working capital and operational capacity.
+With equity markets largely closed, bank credit is one of the few available sources of external financing to fund these investments.
+Understanding which firms access bank credit and what financial characteristics determine this access is therefore a question of direct macroeconomic and policy importance.

+The purpose of this study is to identify the financial determinants of bank credit access among medium-sized and large Ukrainian firms over the period 2019-2024, and to model the probability of increasing credit, using both logistic regression and machine learning approaches.
+The analysis is based on a panel of 81,062 observations across 18,119 firms.
+The dependent variable is defined as a year-on-year increase in net bank debt.
+The main method is pooled logistic regression with firm-clustered standard errors.
+Two machine learning models, Random Forest and Gradient Boosting, are estimated as additional approaches and benchmarked against the logit baseline.

+The results show, even under wartime conditions, credit allocation in Ukraine remains risk-based.
+What drives credit access is not just collateral or size, but firm profitability and whether a firm already carries bank debt.
+The two crises had different effects.
+During COVID-19, firms prioritised liquidity retention, while the full-scale war led banks to screen borrowers more heavily on profitability.
+In regions with prolonged war exposure since 2014, financial metrics lose predictive power and relationship-based lending dominates.
+In regions affected since 2022, profitability becomes an even stronger determinant of credit access than in non-frontline regions.
+Credit access determinants also vary by sector: profitability and collateral drives lending in agriculture, liquidity and working capital in manufacturing and wholesale trade, operational efficiency in energy and profitability in mining.

+The findings offer empirical evidence on credit risk assessment under wartime and identify the financial profiles of firms most likely to qualify for bank credit.
+This information can serve as a basis for designing targeted lending programs for policymakers and international financial institutions.

+---

 ## Data

 The underlying dataset is sourced from **YouControl Market** and covers medium-to-large Ukrainian firms across all major sectors.
 The data are **not included in this repository** due to confidentiality constraints.